jmlakshmisagar/Seat-Allocation-by-KEA/README.md

 # Seat Allocation by Karnataka Examination Authority

+## Documentation
+For more details, refer to the [Documentation Overview](https://docs.google.com/document/d/1Hvexg4bYJE3dR4D8qfbN8_UiG5Wa8zVPIgNJe1SioUs/edit?usp=sharing).

 ## Description
-This project is a seat allocation system for students based on the Karnataka Examination Authority (KEA) rules.
-It assigns seats to candidates according to their rank, preferred college, category, and priority.
-The goal is to make the seat allocation process clear and efficient, helping students get into their chosen colleges based on merit.
+This project is a seat allocation system that assigns seats to students based on their rank, preferred college, category, and priority according to Karnataka Examination Authority (KEA) rules, streamlining the process based on merit.

 ## Overview
-The seat allocation process follows these steps:
+The **Seat Allocation System** for KEA aims to provide a transparent process for assigning college seats to students, particularly for the MCA course.
+The system uses key parameters like student rank, college preferences, category status, and seat availability for allocation.

+### Key Features:

-1. **Input Data:**
+1. **Merit-Based Allocation:**
+   - Operates on a First Come First Serve basis, prioritizing students with higher ranks.

+2. **Multi-Factor Evaluation:**
-   - Candidate details including CET number, name, marks, rank, priority, and college code.
+   - Evaluates rank, category (e.g., 1AG, 2AG, GM), and college preferences during allocation.
-   - College seat availability data for various categories.

-2. **Prioritization:**
-   - Candidates are prioritized based on their ranks and the priority levels they have assigned to their preferred colleges.

-3. **Seat Allocation Logic:**
-   - For each candidate:
+3. **Data Management:**
+   - Requires comprehensive data from students (personal details, rank, category, preferred colleges) and colleges (names, IDs, available courses).

+4. **Step-by-Step Allocation Process:**
+   - Involves multiple rounds of seat filling based on candidate priority and eligibility.

+5. **Outcome Documentation:**
-     - Check the availability of seats in the preferred college for the candidate's category.
+   - Generates reports on allocated seats and cutoff lists for each category.

-     - Allocate a seat if available, considering:
-       - The candidate's rank (higher ranks get preference).
-       - The priority of the college selected by the candidate.
-       - The category of the candidate (e.g., 1AG, 2AG, GM, GMH, SCG, STH).
+### Performance Insights (2023 Data):
+- **15,622** candidates appeared for the exam, with **7,144** MCA seats available.
+- **1st Round:** 4,450 admitted.
+- **2nd Round:** 380 admitted.
+- **Final Round:** 130 admitted.
+- Total seats allocated: **4,966**.

+### Conclusion
+This KEA seat allocation system streamlines the admission process while ensuring fairness and transparency, balancing merit with category reservations.

+For more information, visit: [KEA Official Website](https://cetonline.karnataka.gov.in/kea/)